-During the neutralization process, 105mm and 155mm munitions are taken apart and energetics (explosives and propellants) are removed.
+During the neutralization process, 105mm munitions are taken apart and energetics (explosives and propellants) are removed.
 The chemical agent is drained and the munitions bodies are rinsed.
 The agent is then mixed vigorously with hot water and sodium hydroxide, which destroys or neutralizes the agent.
 The resulting product, known as hydrolysate, is held and tested to ensure agent destruction before proceeding to secondary treatment.
 The process was the same during the 155mm campaign.

 Following confirmation of agent destruction, the hydrolysate will be treated in the Immobilized Cell Bioreactor (ICB) system — a system composed of 16 rectangular reaction tanks.
 Each tank is an aerobic, fixed-film bioreactor packed with two-inch polyurethane foam cubes where biological organisms reside.